kokkos/kokkos-core-wiki/ProgrammingGuide/View.md

 ### 6.2.3 Can I make a View of Views?

-A ``View of Views'' is a special case of View, where the type of each entry is itself a View.
+A "View of Views" is a special case of View, where the type of each entry is itself a View.
 It is possible to make this, but before you try, please see below.

 #### 6.2.3.1 You probably don't want this

 If you really just want a multidimensional array, please don't do this.
-Instead, see Section \ref{SS:View:CreateUse:Constructing} for the correct syntax.
+Instead, see Section 6.2.1 above for the correct syntax.

 If you want to represent an array of arrays, and the inner arrays have fixed length or a fixed upper bound on length, consider instead using a ``compressed sparse row'' data structure.
-Kokkos' Containers subpackage as a `StaticCrsGraph` class that you may use for this purpose.
+Kokkos' Containers subpackage has a `StaticCrsGraph` class that you may use for this purpose.

 If you want a hash table, Kokkos' Containers subpackage has an `UnorderedMap` class that you may use for this purpose.